 Door County Learning in Retirement (DCLIR) is a membership organization, non-profit, established and sponsored in partnership with Northeast Wisconsin Technical College (NWTC) Sturgeon Bay Campus.
 We have over 500 members, retired and semi-retired people who desire to explore new and exciting ideas, enjoy being with others to share experiences, knowledge and wisdom, and like making new friends.

 DCLIR is one of twelve Lifelong Learning programs in the state of Wisconsin.
 The Lifelong Learning programs throughout the country are established, planned, and maintained by volunteers.
 We choose topics of interest to our members and expect that the members assist in the planning and execution of the programs.
-There are three standing committees: Finance, Curriculum, and Social, which are overseen by the Steering Committee.
-The Steering Committee is comprised of the elected president, vice-president, secretary, treasurer and two elected members at large.
-The chairs of the standing committees, the DCLIR administrative assistant and the campus manager of NWTC – Sturgeon Bay Campus are also members by virtue of their position.
+There are three standing committees: Finance, Curriculum, and Social, which are overseen by the Board of Directors/Steering Committee.
+The Board of Directors is comprised of the elected president, vice-president, secretary, treasurer and three elected members at large.
+The Steering Committee consists of the chairs of the standing committees, the Volunteer Coordinator, the DCLIR administrative assistants and the campus manager of NWTC – Sturgeon Bay Campus, all of whom are members by virtue of their position.
 We are affiliated with Elderhostel Institute Network (EIN) and enjoy a mutual relationship of sharing information in the form of e-mails, conference mailing, etc. To access the EIN web site, visit the Elderhostel web site at www.elderhostel.org and click on the “my community” tab at the top of the page and scroll down to the EIN link.

 DCLIR classes are located at NWTC - Sturgeon Bay Campus at 229 North 14 th Avenue, Sturgeon Bay.
 Phone (920) 746-4947.
 We are fortunate to have been provided office space and phone by NWTC.
 The LIR office, room 121A, is open Monday-Thursday from 9am-12 noon.
 Our e-mail address is: firstname.lastname@example.org.